Great White Shark Conservation

 Day 2 - Transferred to Project Site:

-In the morning, you will be met by a project representative and transferred to project site in Kleinbaai.
-On arrival in Kleinbaai you will be taken out on the boat as a guest to spot some sharks and really get your project off to a good start!
-After your trip you will return to the project site where you will have the chance to settle in.
+In the morning, you will be met by a project representative and transferred to the project site in Kleinbaai.
+On arrival in Kleinbaai, you will be taken out on the boat as a guest to spot some sharks and really get your project off to a good start!
+After your trip, you will return to the project site where you will have the chance to settle in.

 Day 3-14 - Project Days:

-The volunteer programme is primarily focused on the project's Great white shark cage diving eco-tourism and you will enjoy regular trips to sea to view and cage dive with the great whites.
+The volunteer programme is primarily focused on the project's Great white shark cage diving eco-tourism and you will enjoy regular trips to sea to view and cage dive with the great whites and other shark species in the area.
 You probably have the opportunity to participate in the following activities:

 Cage diving

-Project facilitators use a specially designed and secure five man steel cage to conduct dives.
+Project facilitators use a specially designed and secure six-man steel cage to conduct dives.
 This floats on the surface, and divers are no more than 1m below the surface at any point.
-As a shark conservation volunteer you will be taught how to get in and out of the cage and how to remain secure and safe in the shark diving cage.
-Cage divers are responsible for recording observations on the great whites, including sex, size, markings and behaviour.
+As a shark conservation volunteer, you will be taught how to get in and out of the cage and how to remain secure and safe while inside.
+Cage divers are responsible for recording shark observations, including their sex, size, markings and behaviour.

-You will be taught how to collect data in the field on free-swimming white sharks.
+You will be taught how to collect data in the field on free-swimming sharks.
 At sea, you'll be focused on working with the sharks from above and below the water, observing behaviour and the interactions of sharks around the boat and pointing out any sharks you spot.
-You will be learning about the behaviour of the great whites, their history, and the urgent need for their research and on wider great white shark conservation initiatives.
+You will be learning about the behaviour of different shark species, their history, and the urgent need for research and wider shark conservation initiatives.
 You will also receive lectures on their biology, shark conservation, and status in the waters of the cape.

 Basic Seamanship and Boat Skills

 All volunteers are also taught basic seaman skills including boat handling on board in a practical environment.
-This includes general boat maintenance, packing and cleaning of equipment and bait, anchor positioning (deployment and retrieval), great white shark cage diving deployment (attachment and retrieval), knots, assisting clients as needed, as well as general safety and good safe crewing practices.
+This includes general boat maintenance, packing and cleaning of equipment and bait, anchor positioning (deployment and retrieval), cage deployment (attachment and retrieval), knots, assisting clients as needed, as well as general safety and good safe crewing practices.

 Assisting at Swop-Shop

-Every Tuesday, you will be expected to help out at the ‘Swop Shop’, a new project that promotes recycling, environmental awareness, sustainable practices, self-reliance, and also helps to provide for the needs of the local children.
+Every Tuesday, you will help out at the ‘Swop Shop’, a project that promotes recycling, environmental awareness, sustainable practices, and self-reliance, which also helps to provide for the needs of the local children.
 The project encourages these children to collect recyclable rubbish and litter from the street and from their homes.
 They then earn points for what they collect, and this can be used to ‘buy’ school stationery and clothes in the Swop-Shop.

 Day 15 - Final Day: